A Scalable Bayesian Spatiotemporal Model for Water Level Predictions using a Nearest Neighbor Gaussian Process Approach: Methodology

-Uninformative priors were assumed for the regression parameters, $\mathcal{N}(0, 100)$, whereas for the autoregressive parameter a non-informative prior was assigned, $\phi \sim U(-1, 1)$.
-For the variance parameters, we assumed conjugate priors, $\sigma^2 \sim IG(2, 1)$, and a tighter prior for the error variance to ensure the identifiability of the model, $\tau^2 \sim IG(2, 0.1)$.
-The length-scale parameter was assumed as $l \sim U(0.1, 300)$ that corresponds to an effective range of $[0.3, 900]$ km.
-Finally, the number of nearest neighbors was set to 10, as this value produced satisfactory results when tested on a synthetic dataset used to validate the approach, see the results in Section~\ref{subsec: results synthetic}).
+The prior distribution for the length-scale parameter was assigned as $l \sim U(0.1, 300)$, which corresponds to an effective range between approximately $0.3$ km and $900$ km.
+This broad but bounded range captures scales of spatial dependence typically observed in hydrological processes, while being flexible to avoid introducing bias towards a local spatial process or long-range dependence.
+Finally, the model was completely specified by fixing the number of nearest neighbors as $m = 10$, as this value produced satisfactory results when tested on a synthetic dataset used to validate the approach (see the results in Section~\ref{subsec: results synthetic}).
 This choice aligns with findings by \cite{Datta2016a}, who demonstrated that modest values of $m < 20$ offers balance between computational efficiency and predictive accuracy in NNGP models.

-A full Bayesian inference approach was employed to naturally handle missing values and provide thorough quantification of uncertainty.
-The model was implemented in \texttt{Stan} using Markov Chain Monte Carlo (MCMC) sampling via No-U-Turn Sampler (NUTS).
+The model was implemented in \texttt{Stan} using the No-U-Turn Sampler (NUTS), an adaptive extension of Hamiltonian Monte Carlo.
+The algorithm uses gradient information from the log-posterior to efficiently explore the parameter space and generate approximate samples from the posterior distribution.
+Compared with conventional random-walk Metropolis–Hastings or Gibbs sampling schemes, NUTS typically achieves faster convergence and improved mixing in high-dimensional settings \citep{Hoffman2014}.

+{ Inference is carried out by drawing samples from the joint posterior distribution of all unknown parameters in the model.
+Because the framework is fully Bayesian, all parameters are estimated simultaneously using all available spatiotemporal observations.
+Posterior inference is obtained directly from the resulting samples, from which standard summaries such as posterior means, standard deviations, and credible intervals are computed to quantify uncertainty. }

 In order to facilitate the interface with \texttt{Stan}, the \texttt{cmdstanr} package in \texttt{R} was used \citep{cmdstanr2024}.
-The implementation efficiently completed 500 iterations across 4 chains in approximately 36 minutes.
-The code used for model implementation is available in this \href{https://github.com/nagahamaVH/ST-NNGP-WL}{Github} repository.
-All scripts and instructions necessary to reproduce the results are provided.
+We ran four chains of 500 iterations, discarding the first 200 iterations of each chain as warm-up.
+The full sampling procedure required approximately 36 minutes to complete.
+The code used for model implementation is available in this \href{[https://github.com/nagahamaVH/ST-NNGP-WL}{GitHub} repository, and all scripts and instructions necessary to reproduce the results are provided.